-The old stuff had to be cut up, mixed in a solution and injected.
-The new heroin, the most popular of which was known as “black tar,” was strong enough to be snorted, providing a speedy, if sometimes fatal, wallop.
+The old stuff had to be cut up, mixed in a solution, and injected.
+The new heroin, the most popular of known as “black tar,” was strong enough to be snorted, providing a speedy, if sometimes fatal, wallop.

 The new heroin slashed through Generation X like a vast scythe, felling hundreds of young men and women in their teens and 20s and flooding emergency rooms with thousands more.

-But along came Oxycontin, and it upped the ante in ways no one could have predicted, etching a swath of death and addiction, crime and litigation across America, especially in Maine, West Virginia and Kentucky — places with big rural populations full of sick, elderly people and those recovering from accidents in mines and on farms.
+But along came Oxycontin, and it upped the ante in ways no one could have predicted, etching a swath of death and addiction, crime and litigation across America, especially in Maine, West Virginia and Kentucky — places with big rural populations full of sick, older adults and those recovering from accidents in mines and on farms.

 And now Oxycontin has torn into the metro-east.
 Consider:

 * Hospital emergency rooms in the St. Louis area — which includes St. Clair and Madison counties — reported a 41 percent increase in admissions overdoses for Oxycontin and other narcotic painkillers between 2001 and 2002, according to the federal Drug Abuse Warning Network.